 Leadership shows itself in the inspired action of team members.
 Traditionally, organizations have assessed leaders by their actions and behaviors.
 But, the best way to assess leadership is by the degree to which people surrounding leaders are inspired.
 It is this inspiration that leads organizations on to excellent performance, rather than mediocre performance.

 A team goal - Although your team might have a number of goals, one of them must stand out.
-For example, “To produce and sell 10% more widgets than last year without hiring additional personnel.”
+For example, “To produce and sell 10% more widgets than last year without hiring additional personnel”, gives you a solid objective to strive for.
 A supporting goal might be, “To provide 40 hours of yearly training for each team member that will help them reach the team goal.”
 Everyone must know, agree upon, and be committed to accomplishing the team goal.

 Productive participation of all members - This has four levels: